ChunMinChang/blog/_posts/2020-04-15-shape-your-code-as-how-you-shape-your-body.md

   - Create unit tests for each API
 - Restructure the library APIs
   - Follow the Rust *rules*
-  - Deconstruct a large API into several smaller one with error messages
+  - Deconstruct a large API into several smaller one
-- Solve the data-racing, memory leaks, or any issues we hunt during this deep-cleaning
+- Solve the issues we hunt during this deep-cleaning

 ## Make A Feasible Plan